Kitware/trame/docs/content/docs/tutorial-vtk.md

 )
 ```

-**Finally**, we need to import the required modules for the interacter factory and remote rendering factory.
+**Finally**, we need to import the required modules for the interactor and rendering.

-`vtkInteractorStyleSwitch` is required for interacter factory initialization.
+`vtkInteractorStyleSwitch` is required for the interactor initialization.

 ```python
 from vtkmodules.vtkInteractionStyle import vtkInteractorStyleSwitch #noqa
 ```

-The `vtkRenderingOpenGL2` module is required for remote rendering factory initialization.
+The `vtkRenderingOpenGL2` module is required for the rendering initialization.
 It is not necessary for local rendering, but you'll want to include it so that you can seamlessly switch between *local* and *remote* rendering.

 ```python
 import vtkmodules.vtkRenderingOpenGL2 #noqa